 The Russian Ballet School

 Embrace the artistry of classical ballet through a transformative curriculum in the Russian method of Agrippina Vaganova.
-Learn under the guidance of distinguished faculty from the Bolshoi Ballet, Mariinsky Theatre, Kiev City Ballet, and the National Ballet of Canada.
+Learn under the guidance of distinguished faculty from the Bolshoi Ballet, Mariinsky Theatre, Kyiv City Ballet, and the National Ballet of Canada.
 Located in Toronto, our ballet school offers thoughtfully structured classes that honour tradition, cultivate discipline, and awaken a lifelong appreciation for grace and artistic expression.

 Now accepting registrations for children’s classes and adult ballet.
 Enroll today and take your first step into the world of classical dance.